shady-abdelaal/shady-abdelaal/README.md

 ### Hi there 👋

 Wondering who am I?
-- I am a software engineer at Delivery Hero, Berlin
+- I am a Software Engineer at Delivery Hero, Berlin, Germany

 - With experiences in different domains:
   - Test automation for mobile applications.
   - Test automation for desktop applications.